balachia/class-survey/README.md

 ## Template files

-Before starting, download the network survey files (`survey-files.zip`) containing various templates for setting up the survey.
+Before starting, download the [network survey files](./releases/latest) containing various templates for setting up the survey.
+The `survey` folder contains templates, and the `sample` folder contains sample results for the Zachary Karate Club network.

 ## Survey setup